 Businesses that rely on inbound marketing for new customers are likely to have some form of lead qualification effort — it can be costly for sales reps to spend time on calls with people who aren’t a good fit for the product they’re selling.

-Complicating this effort, some SaaS companies find that people end up in their sales funnel who are actually current customers just looking for an answer to a question.
+Complicating this effort, some SaaS companies find that people end up in their sales funnels who are actually current customers just looking for an answer to a question.

 Chatbots in the sales industry today are designed to help solve these challenges by separating real prospects from customers looking for help, as well as helping sales reps deal with potential customers more efficiently.

-For example, Intercom’s Operator chatbot asks site visitors if they’re an existing customer to help prompt them to different teams in the company.
+For example, Intercom’s Operator chatbot asks site visitors if they’re an existing customer to help direct them to different teams in the company.

 “That might seem like a simple little step, but it dramatically changed our sales team inboxes — more than two-thirds of anonymous leads answered the [initial] question, and about half were existing customers.
-Needless to say, they weren’t looking to talk to the sales team, meaning a dramatic drop in the number of conversations we were having to engage in.” —Sebastian McKenna Long, Sales Development Representative at Intercom
+Needless to say, they weren’t looking to talk to the sales team, meaning a dramatic drop in the number of conversations we were having to engage in.” — Sebastian McKenna Long, account executive at Intercom

 In short, chatbots are being used to automate relatively simple but time-consuming tasks like capturing leads’ details and asking qualifying questions.
 This can help free up human workers’ time for more complex tasks, such as understanding customer pain points and building relationships.